Vienna Art History Museum

 Exhibitions

-The museum's ground floor exhibits a huge collection of ancient Greek, Roman, and Egyptian artifacts.
-Its rooms are filled with mummies and coffins; objects used as part of Cult of the Dead rites; statues and decorative pieces including three original Egyptian monolithic columns used as support for the ceiling: they're over 6 meters (20 feet) tall and over 4000 years old.
+The museum's ground floor exhibits a huge collection of ancient Greek, Roman, and Egyptian artefacts.
+Its rooms are filled with mummies and coffins; objects used as part of Cult of the Dead rites; statues and decorative pieces including three original Egyptian monolithic columns used as support for the ceiling: they're over 6 meters (20 feet) tall and over 4,000 years old.

 On top of its dazzling contents, the museum building itself, an impressive example of Habsburg's imperial grandeur, is well worth a visit.
 It's not in vain that more than one million people visit Vienna's Art History Museum each year.